AndreTeixeira1998/overleafwiki/Things-not-included-in-these-repo's.md

 # /dropbox
 we are planning a big rewrite of dropbox soon to work with there real time api, we will likely open source it when development starts on this.

+# chat and spellcheck

+These are two separate APIs.
+Both have a complicated set up and need a bit of TLC before we comfortable supporting them as open-source projects.
+They should be available soon though.

 # snapshots - history
 The new version of history is [open sourced](https://github.com/sharelatex/track-changes-sharelatex) with the previous version being deprecated.